sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 listing's availability, the history of transactions for a given listing or user, and so on.

-Flex CLI supports two different ways to look at events from the past.
+Sharetribe CLI supports two different ways to look at events from the past.
 We can either use the sequence ID to define a query range or we can use timestamps matching event's created at.
 Sequence IDs are unique and strictly increasing, meaning that events that occurred later in time always have a larger sequence ID.
 With both options we can query either events after a known sequence ID / time or events right before a sequence id / time.